New Castle, Pennsylvania: 20th century

 In 1908, New Castle was linked to Pittsburgh by the Pittsburgh, Harmony, Butler and New Castle Railway, an interurban trolley line.
-Steel and paper mills, foundries, a bronze bushing factory, and car-construction plants contributed to the region's economy.
+Steel, paper mills, foundries, a bronze bushing factory, and car construction plants contributed to the region's economy.
 Shenango China produced commercial china and created the fine Castleton China line for the White House, including dinnerware for Presidents Dwight D. Eisenhower and Lyndon B. Johnson.
 Other ceramic factories produced bathroom fixtures and industrial refractory materials.

 In the 1920s, New Castle enjoyed its greatest prosperity.
 The landscape of the city was transformed with the building of many beautiful structures, some of which still stand, such as the Scottish Rite Cathedral, St. Mary's Church, and the Castleton Hotel.
 The city also established its identity.
 New Castle is known both as the "hot dog capital of the world" and the "fireworks capital of America".
 Its chili dogs are the product of Greek immigrants who came to New Castle in the early 20th century and established restaurants along with their homes.
 The renown for fireworks is credited to two local fireworks companies of international stature, S.Vitale Pyrotechnic Industries, Inc. (Pyrotecnico) and Zambelli Internationale.
 The first fireworks manufacturer in New Castle was Leopold Fazzoni, who owned and operated the Fazzoni Brothers Fireworks Company.
 Fazzoni came to New Castle from Italy in 1886 and worked in the tin mills to earn enough money to start his own business.
 He was issued the first certificate for fireworks manufacturing in the state.
 Of the people who worked with the Fazzoni family, many founded their own businesses, such as Paul Rozzi, Jacob Conti, Constantino Vitale, and Joseph Zambelli.